 Poc Na Tulum Great reviews and affordable Tulum room options, but no AC.
 Beachfront, Wifi in lobby, breakfast included.

-Hotel and Cabanas Zazil Kin This is one of the most affordable options on the beach road at under $100/night!
-If you’re OK with very basic accommodations as a trade off for an amazing secluded beach, this is a great option.
+Hotel and Cabanas Zazil Kin This is one of the most affordable Tulum beachfront options at under $100/night!
+If you’re OK with very basic accommodations as a trade off for an amazing secluded beach, this could be your spot.
 No AC, but electricity overnight, and a restaurant on-site.
 Check out their Instagram – they’ve got a good vibe going!

 Step 4: Eat at Smaller Local Spots

 If you’re looking for restaurants outside your hotel, I recommend a few low-key and affordable Tulum options along the beach road:

 - Taqueria Eufemia – located around km 10, a spot popular with locals because of their $2 tacos.
 Also cheap beach access if you want to eat and drink all day!
 Park on the street and look for a sign between Hotel Amoirera and Camping Chavez.
 Check out their Instagram – it’s fun!